EldestMinnow7927/x-water-privacy/README.md

 8. Changes to This Policy
 We may update this Privacy Policy from time to time.
 The new version will be posted with an updated date.
-9. Purchases
-Premium is handled by Apple.
-We do not get your card details.
-We only keep a yes/no Premium status on your device.
-Camera
-10. X Water may use the camera to estimate bottle size.
+9. X Water may use the camera to estimate bottle size.
 Photos are not uploaded to our servers.
 Then change Last Updated to today’s date.
-11. Contact Us
+10. Contact Us
 If you have any questions about this Privacy Policy or the X Water app, please contact:
 Developer: Jayveen
 Email: krish.jeetun@icloud.com